xeroxzone/equivalent-js/doc/tutorials/MODULE-MANAGER.md

 ## Configuration

-The [Gulp][gulp] piped input / output pathes for javascripts, stylesheets and documentation to the public web folder can be changed by the gulp.json configuration file:
+The [Gulp][gulp] piped input / output paths for javascripts, stylesheets and documentation to the public web folder can be changed by the gulp.json configuration file:

 [./gulp.json](../../gulp.json)